 If one House disagrees with a Bill that has been passed by the other it may lead to a 'deadlock'.
 In these situations negotiations often take place and the Bill may be referred to a conference of managers appointed by the Houses.
 If a compromise cannot be reached the Bill will lapse.

 If both Houses agree to a Bill it is sent to the Governor for assent and becomes law.
-This process is known as "royal assent" because assent is given by the Governor on behalf of the Queen.
+This process is known as "royal assent" because assent is given by the Governor on behalf of the King.